DHolets99/Landing-page-of-pod-request-access/README.md

-# Frontend Mentor - Pod request access landing page solution
+# Pod request access landing page solution

 This is a solution to the [Pod request access landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pod-request-access-landing-page-eyTmdkLSG).